nusign/picflow-macos-app/CAPTURE_ONE_INTEGRATION.md

 ## Summary

-The Capture One integration is **fully functional** for detection and selection reading.
-The next phase focuses on export monitoring and upload pipeline integration.
+The Capture One integration is **fully functional** for Phases 1 and 2.
+Users can now:
+1. ✅ Detect Capture One running status
+2. ✅ View selection count in real-time
+3. ✅ Choose between "Export & Upload" (with edits) or "Upload Original Files" (RAW)
+4. ✅ Automatic recipe creation with zero configuration
+5. ✅ Watch exports complete and upload automatically
+6. ✅ Upload 100+ files reliably with concurrent queue (3 at a time)
+7. ✅ Track progress with real-time status updates
+8. ✅ Automatic cleanup of temporary export files

 **Key Design Decisions:**
 1. ✅ Two upload options (Export & Upload / Upload Original)
 2. ✅ Automatic recipe creation (zero manual configuration)
 3. ✅ Isolated temp folder with auto-cleanup
+4. ✅ Concurrent uploads for performance (3 simultaneous)
+5. ✅ Reusable UI components (GenericUploadProgressView)
-4. ❌ No "Choose Any Recipe" (recipes have fixed destinations)
+6. ❌ No "Choose Any Recipe" (recipes have fixed destinations)

+**Critical Bug Fixes:**
+- Fixed race condition where completion was marked after file detection stopped, not after uploads completed
+- Separated "detected files" tracking from "uploaded files" tracking
+- Implemented concurrent upload queue instead of sequential processing

 This provides a simple, reliable, and user-friendly integration that covers 99% of use cases without unnecessary complexity.

+**Next Phase:** User preferences and advanced metadata extraction.